 Upland plants can also be used to provide wildlife food and habitat, provide privacy, screen undesirable views, frame pleasant views and provide shade.
 Information concerning plant selection and plant sources can be found in Minnesota and Wisconsin extension publications (3), Landscaping for Wildlife (4) and Aquascaping: A Guide to Shoreline Landscaping (2).
 See appendix for additional plant sources.

 Landscape Maintenance to Protect Surface Water QualityEven with a landscape design geared to low maintenance, there will be a need for some level of care.
 If trees, shrubs and herbaceous plants are chosen with care, there should be less need for pruning, irrigation, fertilization and pest control.
 It is important to have thick, healthy turf to allow maximum infiltration of water.
 When fertilizing landscapes, including lawns, one should be aware that in central Minnesota it is rarely necessary to add phosphorous.
 As a rule, our soils already have ample phosphorous for most plants.
 Before using a phosphorous fertilizer, always have a soil test done.
 Contact a university or county extension office for further information.
 Phosphorous plays a major role in water quality - causing excessive aquatic growth and algal blooms.
-The University of Minnesota Extension Service has excellent materials available on turfgrass management to help maintain a healthy lawn while minimizing adverse effects on water quality (5).
+University of Minnesota Extension has excellent materials available on turfgrass management to help maintain a healthy lawn while minimizing adverse effects on water quality (5).

 How This Design Works to Address the Needs and Considerations of a Waterfront Property

 Details of the Aquascaping Plan:

 The local zoning office and the DNR were consulted regarding the proposed plan.

 Implementation of the design will need to be carefully planned before work begins to avoid erosion problems.
 Some possible erosion control techniques are: